 What’s the most important valentine of all?
 Your own heart!
-That’s why we celebrate February as American Heart Month, and 2021 will be our 57th year to do so.
+That’s why we celebrate February as American Heart Month.
 It’s a tradition seniors can easily get behind, because heart disease is America’s #1 killer.

 So what’s the best gift to give your heart this February?
 Medical experts at Johns Hopkins say “pairing exercise with a Mediterranean-style diet, maintaining a normal weight and not smoking” can help you live longer (and healthier), reducing risk of death from all causes by 80%.

 - Lower blood pressure

 - Strengthen muscles

 - Slow or even stop development of diabetes